m-r-tanha/Knowledge/README.md

 # Deep Learning Experience

+1. **Baseline**.
+Simple forecasting methods such as persistence and averages.
+2. **Autoregression**.
+The Box-Jenkins process and methods such as SARIMA.
+3. **Exponential Smoothing**.
+Single, double and triple exponential smoothing methods.
+4. **Linear Machine Learning**.
+Linear regression methods and variants such as regularization.
+5. **Nonlinear Machine Learning**. kNN, decision trees, support vector regression and more.
+6. **Ensemble Machine Learning**.
+Random forest, gradient boosting, stacking and more.
+7. **Deep Learning**.
+MLPs, CNNs, LSTMs, and Hybrid models.

 During learning is a neural network.
 It uses randomness in two ways:

 * Random initial weights (model coefficients).